JWahle/piCoreCDSP/README.md

 # piCoreCDSP

-The goal of this project is, to provide an easy way to install CamillaDSP on a piCorePlayer installation.
+The goal of this project is to provide an easy way to install CamillaDSP on a piCorePlayer installation.

+## Requirements
-This guide assumes a fresh piCorePlayer 8.2.0 installation without any modifications on an armv7 or arch64 device.
+- a fresh piCorePlayer 8.2.0 installation without any modifications
+- on an armv7 or arch64 device

-# How to install
+## How to install
 1. Increase piCorePlayer SD Card size to at least 200MB
    - in `Main Page > Additional functions > Resize FS`
    - select `200 MB` or one of the larger options